Masks

 There are three general types of mask:

-- those based on times intervals, either specified in terms of clock-time, elapsed-time or epoch count
+- those based on time intervals, specified in terms of clock-time, elapsed-time or epoch number

 - other miscellaneous masks